 What all staff need to do to respond if abuse, neglect and exploitation is suspected or been disclosed.

-At Icknield Walk First School we adopt a whole school approach and safeguarding is everyone's responsibility.
-Staff and volunteers, and governors must comply with our safeguarding procedures as set out below:
+At Applecroft School, we adopt a whole school approach and safeguarding is everyone's responsibility.
+Staff and volunteers, and trustees must comply with our safeguarding procedures as set out below:

 Concerns about child-on-child abuse